 This act was created once it had been made clear that, “Abusive debt collection practices contribute to the number of personal bankruptcies, to marital instability, to the loss of jobs, and to invasions of individual privacy.”
 Along with other reasoning established in this act, debt collectors may not be abusive or vexatious when approaching debtors.

-Note: No Collection Agency can guarantee that your business relationship with the debtor will remain intact during the collection process.
-However this article simply conveys you that all good collection agencies use diplomatic and an amicable way to collect debt, rather than the common notion that debt collectors are intensive, abusive or threatening.
-If they use threat tactics, they just violated the debt collection laws.
+No Collection Agency can guarantee that your business relationship with the debtor will remain intact during the collection process.
+However, this article simply conveys you that all good collection agencies use diplomatic and an amicable way to collect a debt, rather than the common notion that debt collectors are intensive, abusive or threatening.
+This drastically ups the chances to retain your business relationship.
+If any agency uses threat tactics, it just violated the debt collection laws.